 I tested the Clara Colour along with the Libra Colour, but not everyone needs or wants a color screen in their e-reader.
 This black and white Clara is the same model with warm lighting, 16 gigabytes of storage, and waterproofing.
 The 6-inch screen is smaller than the Libra and it lacks page-turn buttons.
 That means the entire body is also smaller, so it fits in smaller bags.
 All Kobos have Pocket integration built-in, so you can catch up on your article reading too.

-If you want to spend as little as possible, get the base Kindle for around $100.
+I wouldn’t normally consider $110 budget-friendly, but it is the cheapest of Kindle’s lineup (it’s risen $10 since the last version).
+If you want to spend as little as possible without sacrificing usability, get the base model.
 It’s the smallest Kindle with a 6-inch screen, but it works just as easily as the Paperwhite.
-For the price, you lose waterproofing and warm lighting and it doesn’t get quite as bright.
+You lose waterproofing and warm lighting and it doesn’t get quite as bright.
 There’s still a solid 16 gigabytes of storage.

 Reader Favorites